-The DLP begins with an intensive, two-day training session in Boston, followed by structured, interactive, distance learning that will allow you to develop a strategic plan or advance an ongoing project focused on quality, equity, and inclusion.
+The DLP begins with an virtual two-day training session, followed by structured, interactive, distance learning that will allow you to develop a strategic plan or advance an ongoing project focused on quality, equity, and inclusion.

 The goal of the DLP is to provide you with tools that can be immediately deployed within your organization.
 That’s why we ask every participant to enter the DLP program with the intention to either develop a year-long strategic plan that will be used as a blueprint for improving equity, or to advance a component of a specific project to address disparities.
 A project can be continuing an initiative already in progress or taking the first step on a new initiative.

 Implementing a system to collect patients’ race and other social determinants of health data;

 Creating an “equity dashboard” to report quality data stratified by race and other social determinants of health;

 Developing a training program to address unconscious bias;